The National Disability Strategy was published in July 2021, it is a cross-government strategy to improve the lives of disabled people.

 A vision is not enough.
 Admitting change won’t happen ‘overnight’ isn’t enough.
 We need radical plans, timescales, and deep financial investment to make change a reality.

-After its publication, four disabled people took the DWP to court for failing to conduct a proper consultation process.
+Following the publication of the National Disability Strategy and the UK Disability Survey research report, four disabled people took the DWP to court for failing to conduct a proper consultation process on the strategy.
 They argued the UK Disability Survey of spring 2021 did not meet the standards required for a government consultation, as it didn’t give respondents an opportunity to shape the strategy.
 Respondents were asked only to respond to specific questions.

 On 25 January 2022, the High Court’s judgment in R(Binder & Others) v Secretary of State for Work and Pensions declared the strategy to be unlawful due to failures in the consultation process.

-The following week, the DWP was refused an opportunity to appeal against the High Court’s ruling.
-The High Court confirmed the whole strategy was unlawful, not just the consultation.
+The following week, the DWP was refused an opportunity to appeal against the High Court’s ruling and the High Court confirmed the whole strategy was unlawful, not just the consultation.

-In response to a parliamentary question, PQ95763 in November 2022, the Minister for Disabled People, Tom Pursglove stated ‘the Secretary of State has been granted permission to appeal the Court’s declaration’.
+In response to a parliamentary question in November 2022, the Minister for Disabled People, Tom Pursglove stated ‘the Secretary of State has been granted permission to appeal the Court’s declaration’.

 In December 2022 Tom Pursglove, said a new Disability action plan would be consulted on and published in 2023.